PhilippSalvisberg/docker-odb/README.md

-# oddgen Demo Using An Oracle Database 12c Standard Edition 2
+# oddgen Demo Using An Oracle Database 12.1.0.2 Enterprise Edition

 ## Content

-This Dockerfile is based on Maksym Bilenko's work for [sath89/oracle-12c](https://hub.docker.com/r/sath89/oracle-12c/).
-The resulting image contains the following:
+This Dockerfile was originally based on Maksym Bilenko's work for [sath89/oracle-12c](https://hub.docker.com/r/sath89/oracle-12c/) but has no dependency to this original image anymore.

-* Ubuntu 14.04.3 LTS
+The current resulting image contains the following:

+* Oracle Linux 7.2
-* Oracle Database 12.1.0.2 Standard Edition 2
+* Oracle Database 12.1.0.2 Enterprise Edition
-	* Sample schemas SCOTT, HR, OE, PM, IX, SH (without partitioned table sales, costs), BI
+	* Sample schemas SCOTT, HR, OE, PM, IX, SH, BI (master branch as of build time)
 	* APEX 5.0.3
-	* FTLDB 1.5.0
+	* FTLDB 1.5.0-RC
 	* tePLSQL (master branch as of build time)
 	* oddgen example/tutorial schemas ODDGEN, OGDEMO (master branch as of build time)

-Pull the latest trusted build from [here](https://hub.docker.com/r/phsalvisberg/oddgendemo/).
+Pull the latest build from [here](https://hub.docker.com/r/phsalvisberg/oddgendemo/).

 ## Installation